-Finally, we have a different perspective on the question of the generalizability of the findings.
-By providing evidence on the support for various global redistributive policies in 20 countries and using a range of methods to test the sincerity of answers, we do think that our results are externally valid.
-For example, we expect strong majority support in a country like the Netherlands for a global tax on top incomes (say, over $1 million per year) to finance vaccination campaigns in low-income countries or UN agencies like the World Food Program, even though that specific country or this specific policy were not tested.
-Yet, we believe that is not the sense in which the reviewer worries about “generalizability”.)
+(As an aside, we wondered whether the critique of insufficient “generalizability” was that our findings do not generalize to similar policies when eliciting support for them.
+For example, we expect strong majority support in a country such as the Netherlands for a global tax on top incomes (say, over $1 million per year) to finance vaccination campaigns in low-income countries or UN agencies like the World Food Program, even though that specific country or this specific policy were not tested.
+Yet, we believe that is not the sense in which the reviewer worries about “generalizability”.

 To improve our presentation regarding these two major points, we made the following changes to the manuscript – noting that the very severe word limit of articles in Nature Sustainability force us to describe justifications of the design in the Appendices (we know this is rather unusual for social science):

-We have rewritten passage describing how concrete we are on describing the main policy, the Global Climate Scheme, which now reads: “We present to respondents a detailed description of the GCS and explain its distributive effects, including specific amounts at stake (as specified in the box below [which details the calculation of the per capita sums involved] and Appendix xxx).
+We have rewritten a passage describing how concrete we are on describing the main policy, the Global Climate Scheme, which now reads: “We present to respondents a detailed description of the GCS and explain its distributive effects, including specific amounts at stake (as specified in the box below [which details the calculation of the per capita sums involved] and Appendix xxx).
 Furthermore, we assess respondents’ understanding of the GCS with incentivized questions to test their comprehension of the expected financial outcome for typical individuals in high-income countries (loss) and the poorest individuals globally (gain), followed by the provision of correct answers.
 That is, subjects are made aware and we find they seem to understand that the policy will make them personally (slightly) poorer.”

 Second, we have completely rewritten the discussion – which even if it needs to be very brief due to the word limit acknowledges better the limitations of our approach.
-It now reads: ““, it is a result in itself that such policies are supported, even if this support might prove transitory.”
+It now reads: “

-Having ruled out insincerity and underestimation of fellow citizens’ support as potential explanations for the scarcity of global policies in the public debate, we propose different alternative explanations.
-First, there may be pluralistic ignorance among policymakers.
-Second, policymakers may believe that globally redistributive policies are politically infeasible in some key countries like the U.S. Third, political discourse centrally happens at the national level, shaped by media and institutions such as voting.
-In turn, national framing may suppress universalistic values.
-In any case, our findings indicate that public opinion is not the reason why global redistributive policies do not prominently enter political debates.
+Our analysis provides some cautious evidence that global climate and redistribution policy instruments may be more popular in the Global North than previously though.
+Our survey analysis rules out insincerity and underestimation of fellow citizens’ support as potential explanations for the scarcity of global policies in the public debate to the extent possible.
+Of course, once policies are subject of intense political debate, support for them tends to decay.
+WeWe conclude with additional hypotheses, to be tested in further work what explains the seeming inconsistency of the high support for global policies we document with their peripheral appearance in the policy sphere: First, policymakers may be unaware that global policies are popular.
+Second, policymakers may still believe that globally redistributive policies are politically infeasible in some key countries like the U.S. Third, political discourse centrally happens at the national level, shaped by media and national framing may suppress universalistic values.

 To reflect these changes in the abstract, we add words that make clear we merely provide evidence to the claim that such policies may be supported and we point out that costs have been made salient and seem to be understood by our subjects.
-We also point out at the beginning of the introduction that even if public opinion to these policies were favourable, there are obviously other major obstacles to such poilcies when writing: “Disagreements on burden-sharing and differing priorities among nations often hinder effective collaboration.”
+We also point out at the beginning of the introduction that even if public opinion to these policies were favourable, there are obviously other major obstacles to such policies when writing: “Disagreements on burden-sharing and differing priorities among nations often hinder effective collaboration.”
 We also add to the introduction that “in the wording of the question, subjects are made aware of the cost to themselves of such global redistribution“